CanarysAutomations/report-builder/README.md

 ## Data populated in the report

-Below are the detals populated in the report.
+Below are the details populated in the report.

 |User| User Activity | Organization|
 |----|---------------|-------------|